Madgit-java/privacyPolicyHistoryQuiz/README.md

 Affiliate means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-Application means the software program provided by the Company downloaded by You on any electronic device, named MathGames
+Application means the software program provided by the Company downloaded by You on any electronic device, named HistoryQuiz

-Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to MathGames.
+Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to HistoryQuiz.

 Country refers to: Ukraine